eucalyptus/eutester/README.md

 eutester version 0.0.1
 ======================

 eutester is an attempt to leverage existing test code to make test writing faster and standardized.

+Example test cases written with this library can be found in the testcases/unstable directory of the source tree

 Design
 ------

-Eutester is designed to allow a user to quickly generate automated tests for testing a Eucalyptus cloud.
-There is a configuration file associated with the library that describes a few things about the clouds configuration including the bare metal machine configuration and IPs.
+Eutester is designed to allow a user to quickly generate automated tests for testing a Eucalyptus or Amazon cloud.
+In the case of testing a private cloud a configuration file can be used to create cases that require root access to the machines.
+The config file describes a few things about the clouds configuration including the bare metal machine configuration and IPs.

+The `eucaops` class can be imported in order to use pre-defined routines which validate common operations on the cloud:

+    from eucaops import Eucaops

 Constructor
 ------